25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### `useReducer` Hook

 An alternative to `useState`.
 It accepts a reducer of type `(state, action) => newState`, and returns the current state paired with a `dispatch` method.
-(If you’re familiar with Redux, you already know how this works.)
+(If you're familiar with Redux, you already know how this works.)

 - It takes in the current state and returns a new state